 Qualitative Data Analysis

-Qualitative data analysis refers to the process of interpreting non-numerical data such as interviews, observations, and documents to identify patterns, themes, and meanings.
-It is used to understand how and why people think, behave, or experience a particular phenomenon.
+Qualitative data analysis is the process of examining non-numerical data such as interviews, observations, documents, and open-ended responses in order to identify patterns, themes, meanings, and relationships.

 On this page: